 As we age, we slow down and our habits – both the good and bad ones – become more engrained.
 Youth’s ability to shrug off mistakes and pivot to new possibilities has diminished.
 Hopefully, for those of us in the aging mode, the wisdom of the years has accumulated and produced effective strategies for dealing with the vagaries of life.
 As we’ve heard it said: “For everything there is a season, and a time for every matter under heaven.”

-I have, God willing, good plans for 2022: multiple house projects, recovering my golf game, writing another book, continuing the meaningful social ministry work I’m able to do with fantastic partners, and – along with everyone else – I look forward to the end of the pandemic.
+I have, God willing, good plans for 2023: multiple house projects, weekly golf, publishing another book, continuing the meaningful social ministry work I’m able to do with fantastic partners, and – along with everyone else – I look forward to post-pandemic recovery.
 Dryuary helps me get a head start on these good ambitions where needed.

 Even though Twitter is awash with Dryuary bashing – “I made it 8 hours into this year’s #Dryuary before a bottle of reserve Rioja was calling my name . . . ” – I’m not persuaded otherwise.
 The pendulum has swung away from December into blessed Dryuary.
 I raise my glass of iced hibiscus tea with fresh mint to the new year!

 T. Carlos “Tim” Anderson – I’m a Protestant minister and Director of Austin City Lutherans (ACL), the social ministry expression of a dozen ELCA (Evangelical Lutheran Church in America) congregations in Austin, Texas.
 I’m the author of There is a Balm in Huntsville: A True Story of Tragedy and Restoration from the Heart of the Texas Prison System (Walnut Street Books, 2019).
 Readers describe it as “compelling,” “inspiring,” and “well written.”